camden-carroll/camden-carroll.github.io/_portfolio/1-seniordesign.md

 <img src='/images/ConceptSelection.JPG'>

 The winning concept was a folding quadcopter and I was tasked with designing the main body to hold the battery and folding arms.
-In SolidWorks, I designed the lower unit while others designed the arms and upper unit components.
-While designing, I had to make sure wiring paths were cohesive and the battery remained accessible.
+In SolidWorks, I designed the lower unit making sure wiring paths were cohesive and the battery remained accessible.

 <img src='/images/LowerBody.JPG'>